Framework-R-D/phlex-design/doc/appendices/definitions.rst

         An entity created when registering an algorithm with the framework.
         The registration includes the algorithm's input/output data product requirements, the algorithm's resource requirements, and the higher-order function to which the algorithm serves as an operator.

-    Data family
+    Data layer
-        A collection of data sets (e.g.):

-        - examples of data families in art: collection of Runs, collection of Events, and collection of SubRuns
-        - other examples of data families: collection of calibration intervals of the same type, collection of geometry/alignment intervals of the same type, collection of APAs, collection of trigger primitives, collection of beam spills

-        The type of an element in a data family is called a category.
-        For example, the category of a family of Events is the type Event.
+        A label that denotes a group of data cells which are all of the same type.

-        An object of type Event is a data set.
+        A label is one node in a data layer hierarchy.
+        The top layer of the graph is always the *Job*.
+        All other layers are defined by the combination of the configuration of the framework job and the layers defined in the input data.

-    Data family hierarchy
+    Data layer hierarchy
-        A hierarchy of data families (e.g. run contains subrun contains event).
+        A hierarchy of data layers.

+        A data layer hierarchy is an acyclic graph of relationships of logical containment.
+        The top layer of the hierarchy is always the *Job*.
+        All other layers in the hierarchy are defined by the combination of the configuration of the framework job and the layers defined in the input data.

     Data model
         A set of mechanisms enabling the definition, creation, identification, and organization of data products, as well as the relationships among them.
         The data model also specifies the mechanism for reading and writing persistable data products.

     Data product
-        An object of data the framework can provide as an input to a user-defined algorithm, or that can be produced as an output of an algorithm.
+        An object managed by the framework and for which provenance information is recorded.

+        A data product is produced by an algorithm (or is recovered from storage by a provider) and can be passed as an input to other algorithms.
+        Data products determine the flow of execution of the graph of CHOFs configured in a framework program.

-    Data product set
+    Data cell [#data-set]_
-        A mathematical set of data products that is identifiable by the framework and used to determine which data products serve as inputs to an algorithm.
+        A grouping of data products that is identifiable by the framework.

+        All the data cells of a given data layer are identifiable by the same type of index, and each is identified by a unique index value.
+        In *art*, individual *Run* objects, *SubRun* objects and *Event* objects are examples of data cells.

     Deterministic
         Identical inputs produce identical results via identical behavior.